GChristensen/ishell/README.md

 ```

-iShell will interpret any class definition placed in the command editor as a command, unless its name starts with an underscore, or it contains @noncommand
+iShell will interpret any class definition placed in the command editor as a command, unless its name starts with an underscore, or it contains `@noncommand`
-annotation at the documentation comment above.
-Non-command classes are useful for subclassing of common functionality.
+annotation at its documentation comment.
+Non-command classes are useful for subclassing of the common functionality.

-Most of the arguments to the CmdUtils.CreateCommand are now specified as annotations at the command documentation comment.
+Most of the arguments to the `CmdUtils.CreateCommand` are now specified as annotations at the command documentation comment.
 The command help
 is generated from the rest of the comment text (it may contain HTML).
 The body of the class may define only fields and methods
 related to the command purpose.